reneang17/gitter/README.md

 ## How to use

-0. (Only once) Fork and clone this repo to your local computer, open _git_starter.py, customize the following settings
+0. (Only once) Download this repo to your local computer, open _git_starter.py, customize the following settings

 ```python